-I chose the PGA National Resort and Spa for several reasons, not the least being its terrific golf courses, including the Champion, home to the PGA TOUR's Honda Classic.
+I chose the PGA National Resort and Spa for several reasons, one of the main being its terrific golf courses, including the Champion, home to the PGA TOUR's Honda Classic.
 I have visited the resort three times, and I've never had a bad experience.
-It's family friendly, golf oriented (of course) and one of the best managed and maintened facilities of its kind I've ever come across.
+It's family friendly, golf oriented (of course) and one of the best managed and well-kept facilities of its kind that I've ever come across.
 I highly recommend it, its golf courses, and its facilities.

 Trump National Doral Miami, Florida

 Trump National Doral, formerly Doral Golf Resort and Spa, joins the list at number three.
 I love Doral, the home of the World Golf Championship.
 I now have a couple of visits under my belt.
 It's an amazing golf destination, famous for its magnificent Blue Monster golf course.
 But, as we all know, there's more.
-The Blue Monster is a championship golf courses at Doral Golf Resort, along with the Silver Fox Course (formerly known as the Jim McLean Signature Course, opened in 2010 to rave reviews.
-Add The Great White, a Greg Norman desert layout, and you have what is, perhaps, the quintessential golf travel destination.
+The Blue Monster is a championship golf courses at Doral Golf Resort, along with the Silver Fox Course (formerly known as the Jim McLean Signature Course), which opened in 2010 to rave reviews.

 The Ritz-Carlton Orlando, Grande Lakes

 The Ritz-Carlton Orlando, Grande Lakes is a unique destination, upscale and opulent, that offers a extraordinary level of service unique to the brand.
 Here you'll find a luxury 584-room Ritz-Carlton and deluxe 1,000-room JW Marriott, and an 18-hole Greg Norman designed championship golf course featuring the Golf Caddie-Concierge Program.
 There's also a 40,000-square-foot spa and extensive meeting facilities.
 Grande Lakes is not only ideal for a golf getaway, it’s also a great family destination and an ideal venue for corporate outings.
 Guests at both hotels have access to all the facilities at the resort.